lbruder/lbjScheme/README.md

-The first two will remain quite simple and incomplete, more as a test harness for the builtins, while the compiler will support first class continuations, (values) and so on.
+The first two will remain quite simple and incomplete, more as a test harness for the builtins, while the compiler will support first class continuations.
 Let's see how it works out.
 In the future there might even be a compiler that generates Java or .NET bytecode, or C sources or whatever.
 Focus is on keeping this thing embeddable though, as there are lots of great Scheme-to-something compilers out there already.

 Everything in this repo is published under the BSD license unless stated otherwise in the respective file.